General Surgery procedures

 Patients are encouraged to stay active following surgery.
 Walking regularly is the most useful exercise after the operation.
 Following the operation patients are advised to avoid heavy lifting for four to six weeks.
 After about four weeks patients may feel able to increase their exercise activities.
 Starting with gentle rhythmic exercises such as cycling or cross-training and gradually building up to your normal exercise regimen.
 Provided there are no wound problems swimming can also be good at this stage.

-Patients may be able to return to work within one or two weeks, but this will be dependent of the size of the surgery and if their job involves any strenuous activities, they may need to be off work for longer or carry out only light duties.
+After an incision hernia repair, patients may be able to return to work within one or two weeks.
+However, this will be dependent on the size of the surgery and if their job involves any strenuous activities as they may need to be off work for longer or carry out only light duties.
 The surgeon will give you specific instructions regarding this.
 It is difficult to be specific about driving as this will be dependent on the site and size of the hernia repaired.
-After repair of a small hernia some patients can usually drive again after one to two weeks but this may be four weeks or more for larger hernias, the surgeon will give you specific instructions regarding this.
+After repair of a small hernia, some patients can usually drive again after one to two weeks but this may be four weeks or more for larger hernias.
+The surgeon will give you specific instructions regarding driving after your hernia operation.

 GWS Face